ioilmio/VirusRun/README.md

 - to install dependencies `npm install`
 - to build the project using webpack `npm run build`
 - to run the dev server `npm start`
+- to run test `npm run test`

-1. open a browser and go to `localhost:8080`
+1. open a browser and go to `localhost:8080` or click the link above for the live version;
 2. After the loading and intro scenes, click to play to begin or click options to tweak sound and music in the game;
 3. Enjoy your game;

 ## Author